v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 **Q: Does Microsoft 365 Copilot in Viva Glint save or store data used in summaries?**

 Yes.
 Copilot in Viva Glint saves and stores comments summarization.
 It follows the security and compliance for data usage practices in place for Viva Glint so the saved data isn't traceable to a respondent.
 Copilot in Viva Glint saves only the metadata for each API call, such as the date and time of each prompt.
-The meta log is only baccessed by Glint developers.
+The meta log is only accessed by Glint developers.

 **Q: How does Copilot in Viva Insights comply with GDPR and other privacy regulations?**